-The preparation of the Company's consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make certain estimates and assumptions that affect the reported amounts and disclosures in the financial statements.
-While management believes that estimates and assumptions used in the preparation of the consolidated financial statements are appropriate, actual results could differ from those estimates.
-The most significant estimates are those used in determination of the Company's revenue recognition, fair value of its common and preferred units, preferred unit warrant liability, incentive equity compensation, and fair value of its investment in a joint venture (Oerth).
+The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts and disclosures in the financial statements and notes.
+While management believes that estimates and assumptions used in the preparation of the consolidated financial statements and notes are appropriate, actual results could differ from those estimates.
+The most significant estimates are those used in determination of the Company's revenue recognition, research and development expenses, fair value of its common and preferred units, preferred unit warrant liability, incentive equity compensation, and fair value of its investment in a joint venture, Oerth Bio LLC (Oerth).